Auto workers leader slams companies for slow bargaining, files labor complaint with government

 “The Big Three are either not listening or they are not taking us seriously,” Fain said, calling the refusal to respond “insulting and counterproductive,” and also illegal.
 He said the union filed the complaints with the National Labor Relations Board on Thursday.

+“We believe it has no merit and is an insult to the bargaining committees,” GM said in a statement.
+“We have been hyper-focused on negotiating directly and in good faith with the UAW and are making progress.”

-The automakers have said they’re facing an uncertain transition from gas-powered vehicles to those that run on batteries.
+Automakers have said they’re facing an uncertain transition from gas-powered vehicles to those that run on batteries.
 They’re also reluctant to take on labor costs that grow even farther beyond those at Tesla and foreign automakers with U.S. factories.

 Fain, who won the UAW’s presidency this spring in its first direct election of officers by members, has set expectations high, telling workers that they can make significant gains if they’re willing to walk picket lines.